BostonUniversitySeniorDesign/senior-design-miniproject-yanag-mtao/README.md

 This is an expo-managed React Native mobile app that lets a user create and save recipes.
 Nutrition information for ingredients can be inputted manually, or populated automatically by scanning a barcode, which then is the input to an FDC API query.

+This app is published at https://expo.dev/@yanag/NutritionApp.
+Scanning the QR code using the Expo Go app will download it and run it.l

 Note: This app was only tested on an expo-managed workflow (ie through the Expo Go app) on an Android phone

 ## Demo video/screenshots